openstack/kayobe/doc/source/configuration/reference/network.rst

     table to which the route will be added. ``options`` is a list of option strings to add to the route.
 ``rules``
     List of IP routing rules.

-Each item should be an ``iproute2`` IP routing rule.
+    On CentOS, each item should be a string describing an ``iproute2`` IP routing rule.
 ``physical_network``
     Name of the physical network on which this network exists.
 This aligns with the physical network concept in neutron.